IndraGunawan/symfony-docs/security/access_token.rst

 Creating a OIDC token from the command line
 -------------------------------------------

-.. versionadded:: 7.4

-    The ``security:oidc:generate-token`` command was introduced in Symfony 7.4.

 The ``security:oidc:generate-token`` command helps you generate JWTs.
 It's mostly useful when developing or testing applications that use OIDC authentication: